Stonesjtu/go-docker/README.md

 Slaves should be started with an attribute "hostname" matching the slave hostname or ip, for example:

     mesos-slave.sh --master=10.0.0.1:5050 --containerizers=docker,mesos --attributes='hostname:10.0.0.2'

+GoDocker supports both Docker and Mesos Unified containerizers, choice is made in config file in mesos section.

 ### Kubernetes